-Intravitreal injections, including those with EYLEA, have been associated with endophthalmitis, intraocular inflammation, rhegmatogenous retinal detachment, retinal tear and iatrogenic traumatic cataract.
-Proper aseptic injection techniques must always be used when administering EYLEA.
-In addition, patients should be be monitored during the week following the injection to permit early treatment if an infection occurs.
-Patients should be instructed to report any symptoms suggestive of endophthalmitis without delay.
+Intravitreal injections, including those with Eylea, have been associated with endophthalmitis, intraocular inflammation, rhegmatogenous retinal detachment, retinal tear and iatrogenic traumatic cataract.
+Proper aseptic injection techniques must always be used when administering Eylea.
+In addition, patients should be monitored during the week following the injection to permit early treatment if an infection occurs.
+Patients should be instructed to report any symptoms suggestive of endophthalmitis or any of the above mentioned events without delay.